cj-mills/christianjmills/posts/onnx-directml-unity-tutorial/part-1/index.md

 ## Introduction

-A [previous tutorial series](../../icevision-openvino-unity-tutorial/part-1/) covered training an object detection model using [IceVision](https://airctic.com/0.12.0/) and creating an [OpenVINO](https://docs.openvino.ai/latest/index.html) plugin for the [Unity](https://unity.com/) game engine to perform inference with the trained model.
-OpenVINO can provide fast inference speeds but only targets Intel hardware.
-Not everyone has an Intel CPU, and discrete Intel GPUs are not yet widely available.

-This follow-up tutorial covers building a plugin using [ONNX Runtime](https://onnxruntime.ai/docs/) and [DirectML](https://docs.microsoft.com/en-us/windows/ai/directml/dml) to enable inference on non-Intel CPUs and GPUs.
+In this two-part tutorial series, I will show you how to implement real-time object detection in [Unity](https://unity.com/) using [ONNX Runtime](https://onnxruntime.ai/docs/) and [DirectML](https://docs.microsoft.com/en-us/windows/ai/directml/dml).
 ONNX Runtime is a cross-platform model accelerator that works with several hardware acceleration libraries.
 DirectML is a hardware-accelerated DirectX 12 library for machine learning on Windows.

+In Part 1, we will create a dynamic link library (DLL) file in Visual Studio to perform object detection with ONNX Runtime and DirectML.
+In Part 2, we will integrate this DLL file into a Unity project and perform real-time object detection.
+By the end of this tutorial series, you will have the skills and knowledge to leverage ONNX Runtime and DirectML in your Unity projects.

-We'll use the ONNX model [exported](../../icevision-openvino-unity-tutorial/part-1/#export-the-model) in the original tutorial, so no modifications to the training code are required.
+This tutorial uses an ONNX model exported in a [previous tutorial series](../../icevision-openvino-unity-tutorial/part-1/), so no modifications to the training code are required.

 - **Model Training Tutorial:** [End-to-End Object Detection for Unity With IceVision and OpenVINO Pt.
 1](../../icevision-openvino-unity-tutorial/part-1/)